2nd ‘impressionist’ exposition 1876

 The 2nd ‘impressionist’ exposition:

 There were 19 partakers showing about 298 art-works, which is more than the 252 catalogue numbers.
 (See slideshow.)
 Officially it was called the ‘2e exposition de peinture‘.
+In the reviews they were equally called ‘impressionists‘ and ‘intransigeants’.
 Caillebotte was an important newcomer and one of the organisers.
 Lepic was a sort of guest of honour, showing far out the most (49) art-works, more than 16% of the whole.
-Many etchings and aquarelles were exhibited.
+Many etchings and art-works in other techniques were exhibited.
 Renoir showed paintings in a mature Impressionist style.
 Faure and Chocquet were important lenders.
-On this page you will find information on the organisation, the partakers, the used techniques, the lenders, the reviews and the results of the 2nd ‘impressionist’ exposition held in 1876 in Paris.

 Note: in the links of the artists I sometimes refer to the main page on this artist, sometimes to the works exhibited and sometimes to the account, see also the overview of partakers.